frankzengjj/leetcode-algorithm/README.md

 I started doing leetcode again but this time I start with coderpro (which are a bunch of leetcode questions collected by third party).

 * 6/21/2020
   * Ransom Note, Validate BST, Queue Reconstruction By Height
+* 6/22/2020
+  * Find First and Last Position of Element in Sorted Array